biorabbit/RegDDM/README.md

 `data1`, `data2` and `model`.

 `data1` is subject-level data table.
-It should contain the following: \* `id`: consecutive positive integers starting from 1.
-If you index the subjects differently, consider putting your old index in a covariate column. \* `y`: outcome.
-Currently RegDDM only support linear model. \* other covariates that we want to adjust for.
+It should contain the following: \* `id`: unique indexing column for each subject. \* `y`: primary outcome.
+\* other covariates that we want to adjust for.
+These covariates could contain some missing values.
+However,if there are too many missing values, the model may fail to converge.

 `data2` is trial-level data table.
-It should contain the following: \* `id`: the subject of each trial. must be one of `id` in `data1`. \* `rt`: response time of the trial. must be positive real number \*
-\`response\`\`: response the trial. must be either 0 or 1.
-Typically, 1 stands for acceptance. \* trial-level variables.
-These are the variables that differs by trial, such as difficulty of the task or different numbers on the screen.
+It should contain the following: \* `id`: the subject of each trial using the same index in `data1`.
+All subjects must have a trial and all trials must have a subject. \* `rt`: response time of the trial in seconds. \* \`response\`\`: response the trial. must be either 0 or 1. \* trial-level variables.
+These are the variables that differ by trial, such as difficulty of the task or different numbers on the screen.
 We assume that subjects’ behavior changes according to these variables.
+These variables cannot contain missing values.

 `model` is the proposed dependency between these parameters.
 It must be a list containing several formulas, such as `v ~ x1 * x2` \* `a`, `t`,